 Disadvantages of e-tendering

-Write your answers in Word and then paste them into the answer boxes.
-This acts as a spellchecker and also retains a record should anything go wrong with the e-tendering e-portal.
+For e-tenders with portal-based answer boxes, work offline and then, once complete, transfer your responses onto the portal.
+For example, write responses in a Word document and then paste them into the answer boxes.
+This acts as a spellchecker, and also retains a record should anything go wrong with the e-portal.

 Having a thorough understanding and experience in standard tendering will be highly beneficial for success in the e-tendering process.
 See our seven top tips for tendering here.

 E-tendering support from Executive Compass

 With only a few weeks left before Christmas, it is crucial to ensure you have sufficient resources in place for any bid and tender submissions falling during the holiday period.
 With many staff members taking annual l...

 Bid and tender submissions can vary in size and word count, ranging from 1,000 words to upwards of 50,000 words.
 This can depend on a number of factors, including the level of detail required by the buyer, complexity ...